kaidez/kaidez.github.io/_posts/2017-11-01-state-of-javascript.md

 The article outlined how to build a web page that could load content without using page refreshes.
 In order to build AJAX apps, it said, you needed <code>XMLHttpRequest</code>, CSS, JavaScript and, of course, the DOM.

 The creativity inspired by AJAX was far out-shined the creativity inspired by the DOM API.
-AJAX let developers build games, calendar apps, word processing apps, any robust app you can think of.
+AJAX let developers build games, calendar apps, word processing apps, any robust app they could think of.

 With the sudden burst of AJAX-inspired creativity, the web got its second wind in the business world.
 Everyone started paying attention to it again: the web was clearly not a fad.